ForgeGit/ignite_wotlk/README.md

 In theory, the above setting should provide a good starting point.
 Similar specs and setups had been discussed in the OG EJ forum thread of 2008.

-31th of March, another setup used and recorded [in this log](https://classic.warcraftlogs.com/reports/H2ZdNB7QRaW6n94y/#type=damage-done&fight=1&source=12&view=events), used the following:
+March 31st: Another setup used and recorded [in this log](https://classic.warcraftlogs.com/reports/H2ZdNB7QRaW6n94y/#type=damage-done&fight=1&source=12&view=events), used the following:

 <img src="img/reproducing2.png" />